 See our Ratings Methodology.

-Do you go with a standard sink, or do you splurge and get his-and-hers matching sinks to wow guests?
-Do you update your home with a shiny stainless steel sink, or do you try something new and contemporary?
-A good starting point will be finding the right brand for your personal tastes and budget, which is where Canstar Blue’s 2018 review can help.
-We’ve surveyed more than 400 Australian households to get their feedback on the sinks they have purchased in the last three years, with their experiences reflected by the star ratings table you see above.
+Do you go with a standard sink, or do you splurge and get ‘his-and-hers’ matching sinks to wow guests?
+Do you update your home with a nice shiny stainless-steel sink, or do you try something new or dare we say contemporary?
+A good starting point will be finding the right brand for your personal tastes and budget, which is where Canstar Blue’s 2019 review can help.
+We’ve surveyed more than 300 Aussie households to get their feedback on the sinks they have purchased in the last three years, with their experiences reflected by the star ratings table you see above.